tclupper/MPMDextras/README.md

 ### Notes:
 * Print (1) of each part
-* They can be printd on a stock MPMD
+* They can be printd on a regular MPMD
 * No supports needed
 * For use with (2) standard 608ZZ ball bearings (8x22x7 mm)
 * The front and back supports are srapped down using a cable tie: 2.54mm wide (0.1 inches) with at least 115mm (4.5 inches) of working length.
 The part number was Ty-Its UB140A-B, but any "18 lbs" 2.54mm wide cable tie will do